 This Thames sailing barge, moored alongside at Maldon, has her bowsprit steeved almost vertical.

 Her brailed mainsail is held upward and outward by her spreet.
 A pair of vangs can be seen extending from the top of the spreet to the quarters.

 n A four sided sail extended by a sprit (or spreet).

 Spritsails evolved as working sails on oyster boats and Thames barges on the East coast of England.
 The height of the sail was advantageous, especially in the East Coast rivers, by being above the banks and trees.
 The huge power of the sail can be reduced to nothing in moments by brailing.

 This sprit-sail dinghy has her sail extended upward by a spreet held at the mast by a snotter.
 This sail has no boom, no vangs and no brail.

-n A geometric figure with four sides of equal length, each connected to two adjacent sides at right angles.
+adj An adjective describing a geometric figure with four sides of equal length, each connected to two adjacent sides at right angles.

 n A right angle (an angle of 90°), or an instrument for measuring right angles.

 As in square sail, refers not to the shape of the sails (which are never square!) but to the fact that the yards (and therefore the heads of the sails) are at right angles (square) to the mast.
 'Square sail' is a verbal contraction of 'square-rigged sail'.

 A good meal; enough food.
 During the Age of Sail (and since) food aboard ship was more plentiful (and possibly better) than food ashore.